Export data from Litmus Email Analytics

 Download a sample individual-level data report

-If your export email has not arrived within the ETA we provided on the export page, you may want to check our status page for any delays, and also ensure that your local email settings allow for .zip or .csv downloads.
+If your export email has not arrived within the ETA we provided on the export page, check our status page for any delays, and also ensure that your local email settings allow for .zip or .csv downloads.
 Some workplaces may block emails that contain these links.
-If you know that your workplace does block these kinds of links, you may want to contact your IT team to change this setting for you.
+If you know that your workplace does block these kinds of links, contact your IT team to change this setting for you.

-Alternatively, you may want to send your CSV download emails to a third-party email address (a personal Gmail or Outlook.com email account, for example) if you are not receiving your emails at your primary address.
+Alternatively, you can send your CSV download emails to a different email address if you are not receiving your emails at your primary address.
 An Account Holder or Admin can add your additional email address as a Read-Only user on the account.
 You'll then be able to select this address from the dropdown list when exporting your CSV.

 Email client data report